 Conflict as Communication

 This lecture will help participants define conflict.
 Participants will also explore how conflict is a very normal part of healthy relationships.
-To wrap up the session, they will complete a self-assessment to help them analyze how they currently handle conflict and how they might be able to improve.
+To wrap up the session, they will complete a self-assessment to help them analyse how they currently handle conflict and how they might be able to improve.

 Benefits of Confrontation